DannyHoKim/Election_Analysis/README.md

 ## Election Audit Summary

 The script created for this Election Audit can be reused for any future upcoming elections.
 With each new election include the .csv file in the resources folder and create a new name for the file.
-Once you've done so, locate the file path on line 9 and change the current file .csv file with the name of the new .csv file.
+Once you've done so, locate the file path on line 9 and change the current file .csv file "election_results.csv" with the name of the new .csv file.
 ![File_path](Resources/File_path.png)